 It’s a sunny Saturday in Fayetteville, Arkansas.
-You are outside in your driveway, shining and buffing your bright red, exotic car, until there’s not one speck of dirt left.
+You are outside in your driveway, shining and buffing your bright red, exotic car until there’s not one speck of dirt left.
 You think “I’ve spent all this time cleaning my car, but is it truly protected?
 Do I have the right insurance for my exotic car?”

 In general, exotic cars are luxury cars that are designed to stand out in a crowd and are made with higher quality material.
-These types of cars and brands have earned the reputation of quality and excellence in the automobile industry.
+These types of cars and brands have earned a reputation for quality and excellence in the automobile industry.
 They tend to perform at a high level and require a skilled driver to make sure they are handled properly.
 Also, they typically have a higher ticket price.
 Some exotic cars can cost as much as $500,000, but most start at $100,000.
 If your car fits in this category, you may want to explore exotic car insurance options.

 Want to learn more?
 Here are some important details from our Insurance Advisors at G&G Independent Insurance that you should be aware of with this special kind of insurance.